Mexican wine: Wine producing areas and vintages in Mexico

-The North zone produces ninety percent of Mexico’s wines today, with almost all of that coming from three regions not far from the port city of Ensenada: the San Antonio de las Minas zone, which includes the Valley of Guadalupe, the San Vicente Valley and the Santo Tomás Valley.
+The North zone produces ninety percent of Mexico’s wines today, with almost all of that coming from three regions not far from the port city of Ensenada: the San Antonio de las Minas zone, which includes the Valle de Guadalupe, the San Vicente Valley and the Santo Tomás Valley.
 This area is noted for its deep granite soils, warm sunny days, and nights cool due to breezes from the nearby Pacific Ocean.
 The area is ideal for both red and white wines, and one of the few locales in the world that can grow grapes for world-class wines.
 Grapes for Baja California wines are also grown in areas in neighboring Sonora state.
 The varieties of red wine produced in the Baja California region are Cabernet Sauvignon, Ruby Cabernet, Zinfandel, Grenache. and Mission.
 The white wines are Chenin Blanc, Palomino, Riesling, Sauvignon Blanc, Sémillon, Saint Emilion, and Malaga.
 There are three major wine producers in this area, Vinos L.A.
 Cetto in the Calafia Valley, Vinos Pedro Domecq and Bodegas de Santo Tomás in the Santo Tomás Valley.
 All have had wines that won international competitions including the Double Gold won by L.A.
 Cetto at the San Francisco International Wine Competition in May 2009.
 Many of these wines are now exported to Europe, the U.S. and Canada, and most wineries offer tours and wine tasting.

 Most of Mexico’s wine innovation occurs in the Ensenada area, in the form of the so-called “boutique” producers such as Casa de Piedra, whose first vintage was produced in 1997.
 This operation only produces one white, called Piedra del Sol and a red called Vino de Piedra.
 Another small producer is Viña de Liceaga, which produces reds.
 Don Miller owns a ranch and winery called Casa Adobe Guadalupe with a wine school here to help small producers make a profit and draw tourists.
 There is even one organic wine producer by the name of Doña Lupe.